4 most popular spread betting strategies

 /

-Forex spread betting strategies will all depend on the style of the trader.
-Most forex traders have a short-term approach to the market, looking for short-term price movements.
+Forex spread betting strategies will all depend on the trader's style.
+Most forex traders take a short-term approach to the market, looking for short-term price movements.
 They could implement a breakout trading strategy.

-However, forex trading could also be traded through a longer-term approach.
-Traders looking to take that route could implement a trend market strategy.
+However, forex trading can also be done using a longer-term approach.
+Traders who want to take that route could implement a trend trading strategy.

 Suggested articles